jetty/jetty.project/README.txt

 dependencies.

-The tests do a lot of stress testing, and on some machines it is neccessary to set the file descriptor limit to greater than 2048 for the tests to all pass successfully.
+The tests do a lot of stress testing, and on some machines it is necessary to set the file descriptor limit to greater than 2048 for the tests to all pass successfully.